calculemuscode/abt-js/README.md

 Languages course and on Prof. Robert Harpers's book, Practical Foundations of Programming Languages.
 Compared to the ABT library that was historically used for that course, this ABT library:

  * Results in nicer looking code.
-The CMU course takes an approach to ABTs has a failure mode where the perfectly reasonable return-the-identity-function function that you wrote as (fn x => fn x => x) gets printed out as the only-technically-correct (fn x125123 => fn x124512 => x124512).
-Our library will print this out as something like (fn x => fn x1 => x1).
+The CMU course takes an approach to ABTs that has the following failure
+   mode: after you do some computation, the perfectly reasonable return-the-identity-function function that you wrote as `fn x => fn x => x` is now getting printed out as the well-I-suppose-technically-correct jibberish `fn x125123 => fn x124512 => x124512`.
+This ABT library (in default configuration) will print this out as the much more reasonable `fn x => fn x1 => x1`.

  * Harder to use.
 This is a direct consequence of printing nicer looking code.
 Most functions require an immutable.Set<string> of all free-or-potentially-free variables to be given as an input, and if you get